TGuichoux/2D-or-not-2D/README.md

 You can train the models with different configurations.
 Refer to the ```config/ ``` folder.
 The logs and checkpoints will be saved in the ```output ``` directory.

-Once VideoPose3D and the baseline models are trained, to est them run:
+Once VideoPose3D and the baseline models are trained, to test them run:
 ```
 python test_TED.py --model pose_diffusion --dimension=2 --mode=eval --postprocessing=lifting --checkpoint_path=path/to/trained/model --vp3D_ckpt=paht/to/trained/VideoPose3D
 ```